stcline/Chapstick_Flashlight/README.md

 ![circuit](https://user-images.githubusercontent.com/22602103/130541280-094fb31c-b9ee-45ea-b741-538efadd5f26.JPG)

+Build the circuit on your breadboard first to make sure you understand how it works.

 ## Soldering the LED to the Resistor
 1. Cut the cathode of the LED to 6 mm.
 2. Solder the resistor to the cathode.